 We know how to challenge DUI arrests and chemical tests for blood alcohol or drugs.
 Perhaps most importantly, we know how to talk to prosecutors and help keep people out of jail.
-We can also defend you at Nevada Department of Motor Vehicles hearings and help you fight suspension of your Nevada driver’s license.
+We can also defend you at the Nevada Department of Motor Vehicles hearings and help you fight the suspension of your Nevada driver’s license.

 If you or someone you know has been arrested for a Nevada or federal DUI, we invite you to contact us today for a consultation.
 One of our Las Vegas or Nevada DUI lawyers will get back to you promptly to discuss your case and the best defense to your federal DUI charges.

 To schedule your free consultation, call us or fill out the confidential form on this page.